h1meji/fusion-plus/README.md

 > Use at your own risk.
 I am not responsible for any bans or other consequences resulting from the use of this cheat.

 ## How to inject
-Open the injector in administrator mode and open Lunar Client.
-Once you are in the main menu, and the injector has detected Lunar Client, click on the `Inject` button.
-The cheat should now be injected into the game, and you can open the internal GUI by pressing `Insert`.
+Open the injector in administrator mode and open Minecraft.
+Once you are in the main menu, and the injector has detected Minecraft, click on the `Inject` button.
+The cheat should now be injected into the game, and you can open the GUI by pressing `Insert`.

 ### Why is this project open-source?
 The goal of the original *Fusion* project was to provide a solid foundation for developers to build upon, and *Fusion+* continues this mission by offering an updated version with additional features and optimizations.
 By making this project open-source, I hope to provide a valuable resource for developers seeking to learn more about cheat development and improve their skills.
 I also welcome contributions from the community to help make *Fusion+* even better.